ege-oral/Unity3D-RPG-Adventure/README.md

 ### There is a copy of this game in the Releases section!
 ### This game is inspired by the Brackeys youtube channel and made for educational purposes.

+This project is a Point & Click RPG game.
 In this game player has an inventory to collect armor pieces.
 There are 3 kind of armor pieces in this game.
 Helmet, Body Armor and Leg Armor.
 Enemy and combat system will be added in the future.

 * Player can move the character with Left Mouse Click.
 * Player can interact objects with Right Mouse CLick.